- 1. Think in advance the style of photo and camera lens

 In the case, for example, with the shooting of European ballroom dancing, it is most convenient to work being in a corner.
 Usually, pairs of dancers slow down their movements being not far from the very edge of the stage, then you can obtain the most successful shots.

-15. Create own technique to share and promote.
+15. Create own technique to share and promote

 During the shooting of various wedding or club dances, it will be necessary to photograph people without model experience, so it is worth changing the emphasis.
 Here the significance will not be the location of the shooting, but psychological readiness of dance participants themselves.
 It is better to focus your attention on people who want to pose.
 If you take pictures covertly, then most likely pictures will be somewhat extraordinary.
 But such photos are sometimes quite popular and interesting, so you do not need to completely abandon this method.
 It is necessary to photograph all those who dance on different heights, for example, a stage or a table.
 Pictures of this format are sometimes quite good.
 You also always need to be prepared for subsequent lengthy editing.
-Use professional applications and software which will easy the processing of every picture.
+Use professional applications and software which will ease the processing of every picture.

 Learn modern dances, styles, and techniques.
 Generally, check what is happening in this area.
 It is better to attend several dance classes.
 Only such preparation will allow you to understand what exactly you are photographing.
 The career of dancers is not so long to make a huge number of mistakes in capturing their work in action.
 Black and white dance photography, as well as color options on stage, maybe the only memory of these precious moments, so try to make such pictures that will bring people the joy of pleasant memories.